grumblefoot/AutomotiveFullStack/README.md

 To connect to the mySQL database, in ./src/server please run: node mySQL.js

-//please nore that you will need to configure db.js with your mysql login info.
+//please note that you will need to configure db.js with your mysql login info.

 In the project directory, you can run:
 ### `npm install`